Your browser is not supported or outdated so some features of the site might not be available.

 Treble Amount

-After firmware 0.4.2, the EarFun Air Pro 3 have an even more excited sound than what we originally measured and you can compare our frequency response graphs here.
+Using firmware 0.5.1, the EarFun Air Pro 3 have a very excited sound profile.
 They deliver intense thump, rumble, and boom, which is good if you like genres like EDM and hip-hop.
 That said, the extra bass muddies vocals and instruments.
 Added high-mid and treble helps to add clarity and brightness to them so that they can stand out from the bass.
 However, these sounds end up harsh and piercing, especially in the right driver, which is slightly mismatched from the left driver in these ranges.
 Luckily, their companion app offers a graphic EQ and presets so you can adjust their sound to your liking.

 Sound